mukherjee08/heapx/USAGE_GUIDE.md

 8. *Confirm that the python and pip belongs to the created .<env-name>* using the below command:
   `which python && which pip`

+---

+## [DEV] Part $2$: Install `heapx` development build to venv.

+1. *Install the wheel distribution directly* in MacOS using the command:
+  `python -m pip install dist/heapx-V.V.V-cpXXX-cpXXX-macosx_12_0_arm64.whl` Please note that in the above command $V.V.V$ represents the heapx module version and $XXX$ represents the desired python version.

+2. *Install the sdist distribution directly* using the command:
+  `python -m pip install dist/heapx-V.V.V.tar.gz` Please note that in the above command $V.V.V$ represents the heapx module version.

+3. *Install the dource distribution* in the project directory root using the command:
+  `python -m pip install -e .`